 • Time Limit-The time limit specifies the maximum length of time for each transmission period.
 Any data that is not sent during the specified time limit remains on the source queue.
-When used in conjunction with the session interval start option, you can explicitly define
+When used in conjunction with the session interval start option, you can explicitly define how often data is transmitted and how long each transmission lasts.
+Specify the maximum length of time that Double-Take can continue transmitting by indicating a length of time and

-- Byte Limit-The byte limit specifies the maximum number of bytes that can be sent before ending the transmission session.
-When the byte limit is met, Double-Take Availability will automatically stop transmitting data to the target.
+- choosing minutes, hours, or days. - Byte Limit-The byte limit specifies the maximum number of bytes that can be sent before ending the transmission session.
+When the byte limit is met, Double-Take will automatically stop transmitting data to the target.
 Any data that still remains waits in the source queue until the transmission is restarted.
 When used in conjunction with a session start option, you can explicitly define how much data is being sent at a given time.
-Specify the maximum number of bytes that can be sent before ending the Double-Take Availability transmission. - The transmission start and stop criteria should be used in conjunction with each other.
+Specify the maximum number of bytes that can be sent before ending the Double-Take transmission.

+The transmission start and stop criteria should be used in conjunction with each other.
 For example, if you set the Queue Threshold equal to 10 MB and the Byte Limit equal to 10 MB, a network connection will be established when there is 10 MB of data in the queue.
 The data will be transmitted and when the 10 MB Byte Limit is reached, the network connection closes.
-This is useful in configurations where metered charges are based on connection time. - 5.
-Schedule a transmission window to establish a period of availability for all Double-Take Availability transmissions.
-You can specify a begin and end time for all Double-Take Availability transmissions.
+This is useful in configurations where metered charges are based on connection time.

+5. Schedule a transmission window to establish a period of availability for all Double-Take transmissions.
+You can specify a begin and end time for all Double-Take transmissions.
 When a transmission window is in effect, all other start and stop criteria are bound by this window.
-This means that Double-Take Availability will never transmit data outside of an established window, regardless of other transmission settings.
+This means that Double-Take will never transmit data outside of an established window, regardless of other transmission settings.
 For example, if you set a window of availability from 9 p.m. to 4 a.m. and a start option to initiate transmission at 5 a.m., the window option will override the start option and no data will be sent at 5 a.m.
 Select the Window option in the Limit Type box.